 How do you finance the whole trip ?
 How is it with the constant change of residence or living out of the backpack ?
 Don’t you feel the need to get your own room after a year?
 (Sonja, Germany)

-Luckily, I could survive the first year of travel quite well, in terms of health and finances, although I spent way too much in the first months.
-Now I have started the second year and I am so happy about the possibility to continue my travels.
+Luckily, I could survive the first year of travel quite well, in terms of health and finances, although I spent way too much in the first months, as I mentioned.
+Now I am in the second year and I am so happy about the possibility to continue my travels.
 Since I am a professional media designer including photography and videography with a profound knowledge in Marketing, I am using my skills as a freelancer for clients around the globe.
 Building websites, analysing and building up Social Media for them, producing video trailers for business partners are some of the possibilities I can earn some money with.
 If everything was supposed to break down for a reason, I am surely ready to work in any job I can find or volunteer to keep up my travel lifestyle.

 Where is the “scharfeste” Essen ?
 (Ole, Germany)

 The “scharfeste Essen” (spiciest food) I could find anywhere in Southeast, well, that was the theory and initial thought I had, according to the saying of many people.
 Especially the people from Southeast are mostly convinced that they eat very spicy.
 And they are of course right.
 They get to know many “Bule” (foreigner) from Europe who cannot eat much spice.
 Compared to them, yes.
 But these people haven’t counted with a turkish man whose roots are from Adana, a town in South of Turkey where chilly and garlic are an essential part of local food.
 Ok, I grew up in Germany but somehow, genetically, I must have inherited the lust for chilly or chilly is in my venes.
 I guess, that’s why I see many astonished faces when people see me using e.g. far more Sambal (Indonesian chilly sauce) in my food than they do themselves.